cchudant/WaveFunctionCollapse-experiment/README.md

 Current status: it works!

-I eventually want to be able to generate 3d voxel maps with this, and outputing minecraft maps or something like that.
+I eventually want to be able to generate 3d voxel maps with this, and output minecraft maps or something like that.